dsobral/summerschool/README.md

 ![Galaxy](galaxy.jpg)

-**NOTE**: We're using a Galaxy instance specific for this session that is hosted in the [Portuguese Research Cloud (INCD)](http://www.incd.pt/) that will not be available after the course.
-Instances can be created according to research needs.
+**NOTE**: We're using a Galaxy instance specific for this session that is locally installed, and that will not be available after the course.
 There are also generic Galaxy instances publicly available such as [https://usegalaxy.eu/](https://usegalaxy.eu/).

 ### Introduction